decatur/j2js-compiler/README.md

 will create the assemblies.

 ##Warning
-The project j2js-jre contains a hand-crafted version of the Java Runtime Environment.
-Do not substitute the path to this project by a path to `Java/jreX/lib/rt.jar`.
+The project `j2js-jre` contains a hand-crafted version of the Java Runtime Environment.
+Do not put `Java/jreX/lib/rt.jar` into the `<CROSS_COMPILE_CLASSPATH>`.

+##Limitations
+The cross-compiler is able to translate any legal Java Bytecode.
+However, naturally, the compiler cannot support the Java Native Interface (JNI).

+##Cross Compiling Scala
+The current Scala version uses JRE classes such as `ClassLoader` or `SecurityContext` even in base Scala classes.
+These JRE classes do not make sense in a web agent context and are therefore not implemented in `j2js-jre`.

+A workaround would be to hand-craft a subset of Scala classes, avoiding dependencies to JRE classes such as `ClassLoader`.
+But this is a lot of work.

+So, sadly, we cannot support Scala under this circumstance.